-Operating expenses are necessary to run a business.
-But if the operating expenses exceed the company’s total revenue, the company will not make any profit.
-With that in mind, costs associated with people, energy, transportation and travel are four types of operating expenses companies can examine for cost-saving opportunities when they have a clear view of these expenditures.
+Operating expenses are necessary to run any business.
+But, if they exceed the company’s total revenue, the company will not make any profit.
+With that in mind, costs associated with people, energy, transportation and travel are four types of operating expenditures companies can examine for cost-saving opportunities when they have a clear view of these expenditures.

 How to Calculate Operating Expenses

-Operating expenses will vary from one organization to another.
-Some companies have costs that others don’t have to worry about.
-Keeping that in mind, here’s a general formula for calculating operating expenses:
+Operating costs vary from one organization to another.
+Some companies have expenses that others don’t have to worry about, simply due to the nature of their business.
+Keeping that in mind, here’s a general formula for calculating operating costs:

 Operating Expenses = Payroll/Wages + Sales Commissions + Marketing/Advertising Costs + Rent + Utilities + Insurance + Taxes

-Businesses can then use their operating expenses, COGS and non-operating expenses to measure profit.
+Businesses can then use their OpEx, COGS and non-OpEx to measure profit.
 Start with this simple formula from the U.S. Small Business Administration:

 Sales – Cost of Goods Sold = Gross Profit – Overhead = Net Profit

-While that formula is pretty straightforward, it’s not always immediately obvious whether, for instance, a transportation-related cost should be placed under COGS or operating expenses.
+While that formula is pretty straightforward, it’s not always immediately obvious whether, for instance, a transportation-related cost should be placed under COGS or OpEx.

 The next step is to subtract COGS from sales to get the gross profit.
-This is where operating expenses come into play.
+This is where OpEx come into play.
 Once a company subtracts operating expenses from gross profit, it has its net profit.

 Example of Operating Expenses